git-merge-workshops/monorepo-spring-cleaning/README.md

 Within this repository, click on the `Code` button and select `Open with Codespaces`.
 This will open a new Codespace with all the tools you need to run this workshop.

 ### 2. Local w/ Docker
 If you have Docker installed, you can run the workshop locally.
-Run the following command to start the workshop:
+Run the following commands to start the workshop:
 ```bash
 cd .devcontainer
 docker build . -t monorepo-workshop